Libensemble/libensemble/docs/platforms/theta.rst

 important command is ``qsub``, for submitting batch scripts from the login nodes to execute on the MOM nodes.

-On Theta, libEnsemble itself can be launched to two locations:
+On Theta, libEnsemble can be launched to two locations:

-    1. **A MOM Node**: All of libEnsemble's manager and worker processes run on a front-end MOM node. libEnsemble's MPI job-controller takes responsibility for direct submissions of jobs to all allocated compute nodes. libEnsemble must be configured to run with *multiprocessing* communications:
+    1. **A MOM Node**: All of libEnsemble's manager and worker processes run on a front-end MOM node. libEnsemble's MPI job-controller takes responsibility for direct job-submission to allocated compute nodes. libEnsemble must be configured to run with *multiprocessing* communications, since mpi4py isn't configured for use on the MOM nodes.

-    2. **The Compute Nodes**: libEnsemble is submitted to Balsam and tasked to a compute node. libEnsemble's Balsam job-controller interfaces with the Balsam backend for dynamic task submission to the compute nodes.
+    2. **The Compute Nodes**: libEnsemble is submitted to Balsam and all manager and worker processes are tasked to a backend compute node. libEnsemble's Balsam job-controller interfaces with Balsam running on a MOM node for dynamic task submission to the compute nodes.

     .. image:: ../images/combined_ThS.png
         :alt: central_MOM
         :scale: 40
         :align: center

-When considering on which nodes to run libEnsemble, consider if your worker functions will execute computationally expensive code, or code built for a specific architectures or nodes.
+When considering on which nodes to run libEnsemble, consider if your user functions execute computationally expensive code, or code built for specific architectures.
 Recall also that only the MOM nodes can launch MPI jobs.

 Theta features one default production queue, ``default``, and two debug queues, ``debug-cache-quad`` and ``debug-flat-quad``.